ArnoldUK/Faux86-remake/README.md

 - -boot 128 will boot from hard drive 0 (C:).
 - -boot rom will boot to ROM BASIC if available.
 - Default boot device is Harddisk hd0, if it exists, or floppy fd0.
-- -bios filename   Specify an alternate Machine BIOS ROM image.
+- -biosrom file    Specify an alternate Machine BIOS ROM file image.
+- -videorom file   Specify an alternate Video ROM file image.
+- -bootrom file    Specify an alternate Boot ROM file image.
+- -charrom file    Specify an alternate ASCII Char ROM file image.
 - -net #           Enable ethernet emulation via winpcap. # is ID of your host network interface to bridge.
 - -net #           Enable ethernet emulation via libpcap. # is ID of your host network interface to bridge.
 - To get a list of possible interfaces, use -net list.